vedantk/53otron/README.md

-This is an embeddable just-in-time compiler for math.

-I built it for fun at the recent Berkeley vs. Stanford hackathon, where it was pretty well received.

-It uses LLVM for code generation.
-Everything else was written from scratch.

-### Vectorization
+### 53otron

-The compiler makes exclusive use of Intel's fast packed-struct (or [SIMD](http://en.wikipedia.org/wiki/Simd)) instructions.

-This lets it generate code that is faster than what clang or gcc can currently produce, even at the highest optimization levels.

-That's possible because the functions you write are converted to operate on *vectors*, or collections of data.
-These vectors are processed in 128-bit SSE registers, which can increase your per-instruction throughput by a factor of 4.
+_53otron_ is supposed to be an interactive surface visualizer inspired by some of the concepts from Berkeley's multivariate calculus course (Math 53).

+53otron will have to parse and evaluate a lot of mathematical expressions.
+To make that convenient and fast, I cobbled together an auto-vectorizing JIT compiler using [LLVM](http://llvm.org/) and Intel's packed-struct [SIMD](http://en.wikipedia.org/wiki/Simd) instructions.
+Its output performs pretty favorably when compared to the best assembly clang and gcc can produce (at -O3 -ftree-vectorize).
+And the language itself looks like Scheme :-).

-[muparser](http://muparser.sourceforge.net) is a similar project, but as far as I can tell, it only emits single-scalar instructions (like clang and gcc).
+([muparser](http://muparser.sourceforge.net) is a similar project, but as far as I can tell, it only emits single-scalar instructions (like clang and gcc).)

+I'm only getting around to working on the graphics aspect of this project now.

+### To Do

+- All the graphics.
+- Take advantage of AVX instructions if possible.

-### Examples
+### The _expr_ REPL

 	$ ./repl
-	Herro!
-Dis simd-lisp repl.
 	> 1
 	<1, 1, 1, 1>
 	> (def tan (x) (/ (sin x) (cos x)))